ikhlasmontahi/scanner-chunks-javascript/README.md

 # Domain API Scanner

 ## Description
-The Domain API Scanner is a Python-based tool that scans multiple domains and subdomains for API endpoints, keys, and sensitive data.
-It uses predefined regex patterns to identify and extract useful information from HTML content.
+The Domain API Scanner is a Python-based tool that scans JavaScript chunk URLs for API endpoints, keys, and sensitive data.
+It uses predefined regex patterns to identify and extract useful information from the content.
 Results are saved in a dark-mode HTML report for easy analysis.

 ## Features
 - Extracts API keys, URLs, endpoints, IP addresses, JWTs, and more.
 - Identifies sensitive files and error messages.
-- Supports scanning across multiple subdomains and paths.
+- Processes multiple JavaScript chunk URLs from a file.
 - Generates a visually appealing HTML report with results.

 ## Usage